blu-sta/HK-Rando-4-Log-Display/README.md

 Other mods may work without requiring an update, although might have limited functionality or missing information

 #### MultiWorld Disclaimer
-[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) has some unresolved issues at this stage \
-This is because the log files don't provide recognisable references to the MultiWorld \
-The Helper Tab Locations (i.e. your reachable locations) will function as normal \
-However, the Previewed and Tracked Items may not identify pools correctly, due to the inclusion of nicknames \
+[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) should work better now, although there are some issues that cannot be easily resolved by reading the data in the log files \
-And the Spoiler Items file does not reflect the MultiWorld location of items \
+Pools are not always identified correctly, due to player names being added, and the Item Spoiler file does not reflect the MultiWorld location of items \
-If you would like to see improved support for MultiWorld, please contact `@blu.sta#9997` on Discord
+Further support will be added soon, but if you notice significant issues, please report them to `@blu.sta#9997` on Discord

 ## How to use this app